 8. Pupils using mobile devices in school

-The school implements a Not Seen, Not Heard policy to mobile phones.
+The school implements a Not Seen, Not Heard policy to mobile phones except under the specific direction of a teacher.

 Pupils may bring mobile devices into school, but are not permitted to use them during: